AlexaCRM/alexacrm.github.io/integration-cds/forms.md

 - Read-only -- entity binding is used to acquire a record, its values are displayed, but nothing can be changed on the form.

 Finally, click **Create** to save the new form registration.

+### Allow deleting records

+When you choose the *update* or *read-only* mode, you can enable record deletion by checking *Allow deleting the record.*

+You are advised to implement the `integration-cds/forms/authorize-delete` filter hook to guard against unauthorized use.
+When deletion request is submitted, three parameters are passed into the hook:

+- `$isAuthorized` -- *(boolean)* whether to authorize deletion of the record.
+- `$reg` -- *(FormRegistration)* form registration which initiated deletion.
+Contains form ID, target entity and other form registration settings.
+- `$target` -- *([EntityReference](https://github.com/AlexaCRM/dynamics-webapi-toolkit/blob/master/src/Xrm/EntityReference.php)|null)* record that is being deleted.
+The hook should return `false` if `NULL` has been passed.

 ### Required and optional fields